dmshakur/uopeople_bs_computer_science/2019_2020/term_4/univ_1001_online_education_strategies/univ_1001_notes/college_success_chapter_2_exercises.md

 * Build a GANs in Julia or Pytorch.
 * Go to the doctor.
 * Get quart containers.
-* Get more body wash and face wash.
 ##### Mid term goals:
 * Hunt my own meat.
 * Get a good job that pays enough to live the way I want to.